ATLAS-HGTD/hgtd-tools/README.md

 #### Scripts to build / tag / deploy / run container

-Not that all commands involving testing the actual GUI from a remote require an X-server, e.g. start a `ssh -XY` connection from inside XQuartz.
+Note that all commands involving testing the actual GUI from a remote require an X-server, e.g. start a `ssh -XY` connection from inside XQuartz.

 You need Docker installed on your device, e.g. Docker Desktop running in the background.